 Numitor, a descendant of Aeneas, was King of Alba Longa.
 His younger brother, Amulius, envied this position, and so sent him into exile to usurp his throne.
-To prevent any vengeance or competition arising up from Numitor’s heirs in the future, he simply killed them off.
-Furthermore, he then forced Numitor’s daughter, Silvia, into becoming a Vestal Virgin, having her swear celibacy for 30 years.
+To prevent any vengeance or competition arising up from Numitor’s heirs in the future, he simply killed them off, and forced Numitor’s daughter, Silvia, into becoming a Vestal Virgin.

-Quirinus was a God who emanated from Helios and was carried down by the Goddess of Forethought, Athena.
-Mars crafted him a mortal body within Silvia’s womb, and thus Quirinus was born Romulus, alongside his twin, Remus.
-Following the discovery that Silvia had given birth to twins, Amulius imprisoned Silvia and ordered a servant to kill the twins; who instead took pity on the infants and showed them mercy; instead sending them adrift down the river Tiber.
+Quirinus is a God who emanated from Helios and was sent forth by the King of the All to build a city that would become the greatest on Earth.
+Sent down by the Goddess of Forethought, Athene, Quirinus was received by Selene and crafted a mortal body within Silvia’s womb by a Daimon with the character of Ares, who visited the vestal virgin Silvia as she was carrying water for the bath of Hestia.
+And thus Quirinus was born Romulus, alongside his twin, Remus.
+Following the discovery that Silvia had given birth to twins, Amulius imprisoned Silvia and ordered a servant to kill the twins.
+The servants instead took pity on the infants and showed them mercy, sending them adrift down the river Tiber.

-To secure the new settlement’s future population, he outlawed infanticide and established an asylum for fugitives, where freemen and slaves alike could both find protection in the new city and receive Roman citizenship.
+April 21st, 753 BCE is the day the prophecy given to Aeneas by the Gods shortly after he and the remaining Trojans fled the sacking of Troy in 1184 BC came to fruition.
+The founding of Rome was one that would change the course of world history.
+The settlement was young, and to secure the new settlement’s future population King Romulus outlawed infanticide and established an asylum for fugitives, where freemen and slaves alike could both find protection in the new city and receive Roman citizenship.

 At one point, due to a shortage of females since the population of Rome was mostly young and unmarried men, Romulus organised the abduction of single women who were marriageable from nearby Italic tribes by drawing them in with grand festivals & games, most notably the local tribe of the Sabines, and taking the women’s hand in marriages without the consent of their families.
 A conflict ensued in which enraged Italic tribes warred with Rome, which ended when the women ran between the armies of their fathers and their new husbands, pleading for them to put down their weapons and negotiate for peace.
 Peace was reached, where Romulus and the King of the Sabines, Tatius, joined together to form one community.

 Over the years, the city and its relations developed.
 Tatius died, and conflicts with Italic and Etruscan tribes continued to rise as Rome grew more and more powerful.
 After a reign of 36 years, Romulus mysteriously disappeared in a violent storm, causing an uproar of confusion and accusation of murder to go around; along with a claim that their King had simply abandoned them.
 However, Proculus Julius, a man who had been friends with the King, came forth, swore a sacred oath in which he could not lie, and revealed the truth of what happened to the missing Romulus.
 He recounted an experience where Romulus descended from the sky in front of him shortly after his disappearance.
 Puzzled and shocked, Proculus asked why Romulus had abandoned his city as he did: confused, mourning, suspicious and on edge.
-Romulus revealed that it was the divine will of the Gods that took him into the Heavens by destroying the mortal part of his body with the fire of lightning during the storm, and that he was ascended into the heavens by the Goddess Athena straight back to Helios, and that in truth he was the God Quirinus.
-He revealed he was sent forth by King of All, his duty being to build a city that would become the greatest on Earth, and now that work is done.
+Romulus revealed that It was the divine will of the Gods that took him into the Heavens by destroying the mortal part of his body with the fire of lightning during the storm, and that he was ascended into the heavens where He was led by Selene straight back to Helios.
+Having been sent forth by King of All, his duty was to build a city that would become the greatest on Earth, and now that work was done.
 The now-revealed God then promised to watch over his people before ascended back into the heavens.
-With this information revealed to the people of Rome, the divine truth had overcame them and eased their minds; causing them to abandon their suspicions and anger over their old king having left them.
+With this information revealed to the people of Rome, the divine truth had overcome them and eased their minds; causing them to abandon their suspicions and anger over their old king having left them.
 King Numa, a Sabine and a great reformer, was made Romulus’ successor and proclaimed the second King of Rome.

 And today the eternal city still stands.